ad-si/adriansieber-com/_drafts/cal_command_to_display_calendar_in_command_line.md

 I'd be really excited to hear all the use cases for gcal one can come up with.
-Seems really suited for a TODO list manager or to never forget a birthday again, maybe even as a full fledged calendar.
+Seems really suited for a TODO list manager or to never forget a birthday again.
+Maybe even as a ssh-synced shared company calendar app where every employee has its own resource file.

-Let me hear your thoughts on this!
+**Let me hear your thoughts on this!**

-So, this was my first post of the "Command Line Sunday" series.
+I hope you enjoyed my first post of the "Command Line Monday" series.
-I hope you liked it!
-Make sure to come back next sunday for the next post, or go back to the [landing page](/) and sign up for my newsletter to get a friendly reminder!
+Make sure to come back next Monday for a new post!
+If you are afraid that you might miss it you can go to the [landing page](/) and sign up for my newsletter to get a friendly reminder!